stashed/docs/docs/guides/platforms/gke/index.md

 ## Prepare IAM Service Account

-At first, let's create an IAM service account which will contain the roles for accessing GCS Bucket,
+At first, let's create a IAM service account which will contain the roles for accessing GCS Bucket,

 ```bash
 $ gcloud iam service-accounts create bucket-accessor \